-The ArtLens App (ArtLens Download Instructions) is available for free download to iPads or iPhones running iOS9 or higher, or an Android device (4.4+), from the iTunes App Store or Google Play.
+The ArtLens App (ArtLens Download Instructions) is available for FREE download to iPads or iPhones running iOS9 or higher, or Android devices (4.4+) from the iTunes App Store or Google Play.
 Once ArtLens is downloaded, simply launch the app.
 If ArtLens was downloaded prior to June 21, 2017, users must update the app.

 The redesigned interface is clean and intuitive and the wayfinding map is more responsive, now using iBeacons throughout the museum and outside to improve accuracy and eliminate the need for paper maps.
 ArtLens now uses Bluetooth to connect to the museum’s iconic ArtLens Wall rather than RFIDs, making synchronization seamless.
 Improvements to the maps and new descriptions of each gallery make finding the information or artwork easier for visitors.
 ArtLens may be used on-site or from anywhere in the world.

 A collaborative creation, ArtLens combines the most current technology and innovative design with a wealth of interpretive content provided by the museum’s curatorial and interpretation teams.
 ArtLens includes a high-definition image and object information about every artwork on display in the museum and is updated in real time, ensuring that users have access to the most accurate information available.
 ArtLens enhances the visitor’s museum experience by providing the option to design individual tours, offering tools to better understand artwork through augmented reality, and guiding users with interactive real-time maps.